pavithpr89/holbertonschool-shell/init_files_variables_and_expansions/README.md

-task 4 : Create a script that lists environment variables. task 5 : Create a script that lists all local variables and environment variables, and functions ( doesnt work check ) task 6 : Create a script that creates a new local variable.
+task 4 : Create a script that lists environment variables. task 5 : Create a script that lists all local variables and environment variables, and functions ( doesnt work check ) task 6 : Create a script that creates a new local variable. task 7 : Create a script that creates a new global variable